HarshscGithub/Atarbals-Modern-Antivirus/README.md

 ___
 🆓 Get premium for free at : https://harshscgithub.wixsite.com/home/about-4 but when version 1.1.0 is released.

-## Sorry Guys I have stopped the development of this project because I am completing my school syllabus and other olympiad stuff.
+## Sorry Guys, I am not giving much of my time to these projects as my Psychological and Physical Situation was not good and I have to study
 ## I will again start this project with real antivirus that can scan virus and remove virus(if permission given for storage) some months or years later.
 ## If any one needs support or to Contibute to my project contact me at my email : harshscgithub@gmail.com or harshsc2007@gmail.com
 ## Message me if anyone need to contibute at above email.